supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Most preferred bedtime occurs after 17 hours from arising (because that's where the second peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
 - Most preferred nap occurs after 7 hours from arising (because that's where the first peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
 - On average, the naps last for about 1 hour and 30 minutes (because the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span> is around this area.
 See the black dashed line which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png)).
-- In this example, 17 hours from arising, the user is expected to sleep for 7 hours.
+- In this example, 17 hours from arising, the user is expected to sleep for 7 hours (because that's where the green line crosses the red line.
+See the black arrows which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png)).
+Also notice that 17+7=24 hours.